 Therefore, you are still likely to be infectious and can still pass on the infection even if symptoms go.
 One bacterium that commonly causes inflammation of the urethra (urethritis) in men (chlamydia) can cause serious problems in women.
 It is important that you get tested, and treated if necessary, in order to prevent complications for yourself and others.
-You can read about possible complications in the separate leaflets called Gonorrhoea and Non-gonococcal Urethritis.
+You can read about possible complications in the separate leaflets on Gonorrhoea and Non-gonococcal Urethritis.

 What should I do if I have symptoms of urethritis?

 - If you suspect that you have urethritis then contact your local genitourinary (GUM) clinic - find one from the Family Planning Association's 'Find a Clinic' service - or see your GP.

 - You may be asked to have tests for HIV, hepatitis and syphilis, as people with inflammation of the urethra (urethritis) sometimes have these conditions as well.